Nadeshicon

-Nadeshicon is a Japanese culture / anime convention held in April in Quebec City, Quebec, Canada at Université Laval (Laval University), in the Alphonse-Desjardins and Maurice-Pollack buildings.
+Nadeshicon is a Japanese culture / anime convention held in April in Quebec City, Quebec, Canada at the Centre des congrès de Québec convention center since 2019, and initially at Université Laval (Laval University) in the Alphonse-Desjardins and Maurice-Pollack buildings from 2011 to 2018.
 The convention is run and organized by Club Animé Québec (CAQ), an extracurricular student association and nonprofit organization.
 It is recognized as one of the main Japanese cultural events in the city.
 Like most other anime conventions, Nadeshicon's events, attractions and activities include a Dealer's Room and an Artists Alley, anime screenings, panels and workshops, AMV contests, game shows, cosplay events (Masquerade, Fashion Show, etc.), and video games stations (Gaming Room).
 A part of the convention is also dedicated to cultural Japanese activities.

+On August 18, 2023, the Administrative Council of Club Animé Québec has decided to cancel Nadeshicon's 2024 edition, citing severe understaffing for the convention's executive committee.
+It is not known when the next edition will be, but the anime club will continue to host smaller events and special activities for the fans.
+A scaled-down version of the convention in a smaller venue has been proposed, but this idea will be discussed and voted on by the new Administrative Council after their election in fall 2023.

 Programming

 Like most other anime conventions, Nadeshicon's events, attractions and activities include a Dealer's Room and an Artists Alley, anime screenings, panels and workshops, AMV contests, game shows, cosplay events (Masquerade, Fashion Show, etc.), and video games stations (Gaming Room).
 A part of the convention is also dedicated to Japanese cultural activities.